 In order to provide the services that we offer as efficiently as possible, the Open GI Group may use third parties to perform certain functions and in doing so, they may process customer data or personal data under our instruction.
 In all cases, Open GI maintains full control of the data it is processing and has entered into a contract with each of the third parties to regulate their use of the data and to ensure compliance with all relevant legislation.
 Please see our List of Third Party Processors.

 Open GI works very hard to ensure the protection of your information against unauthorised access, alteration, destruction, disclosure or use.
 In order to ensure the level of security your information deserves, Open GI will:

-- Ensure that any data that moves across an untrusted network (such as the Internet), will be encrypted using strong methods.
-Unfortunately though, the transmission of information via the internet cannot be guaranteed due to the scale and nature of it.
+• Ensure that any data that moves across an untrusted network (such as the Internet), will be encrypted using strong methods.
+Unfortunately, the transmission of information via the internet cannot be guaranteed due to the scale and nature of it.
 We will do our best to protect your personal data but cannot guarantee the security of your data whilst in transit to our site(s).
 Any transmission to us is at your own risk.
-Once we have received your information, we use strict procedures and security features to protect it against unauthorised access as reasonably as we can.
+Once we have received your information, we use strict procedures and security measures to protect it against unauthorised access or disclosure as reasonably as we can.

-- Any information that we receive from you will be stored depending on the service, but in all cases, it will be within the EEA, and within highly secured data centres with multiple layers of technical and organisational controls.
+• Any information that we receive from you will be stored depending on the service, but in all cases, it will be within the UK in secure data centres with multiple layers of technical and organisational controls.

-- As part of our service to you, we employ the services of professional hackers to test our systems for vulnerabilities which allows us to better protect your information.
-Don’t worry though, these are friendly hackers with whom we have very strict contractual and non-disclosure agreements with.
+• As part of our service to you, we employ the services of professional ethical hackers to test our systems for vulnerabilities which allows us to better protect your information.
+Don’t worry though, these are friendly hackers with whom we have very strict contractual and non-disclosure agreements.

 To request a copy of the personal data that we hold on you please contact our Group Data Protection Officer using one of the methods below: